Farbe, Rituale und Herausforderungen

 The main difference in Meditricks is that every piece takes place in a different world.
 So each one has its atmosphere and I have to care a lot about the ambiance to achieve the mood each Meditrick needs.
 Some pieces have a lot of action, some are warm and cozy etc.

 Illustrating for Meditricks is a LOT different from my other illustrating gigs.
-Since I'm dealing with mnemonics I assume everything has a meaning so I have to be careful on the gestures, positions, expressions and the details but not sacrificing the aesthetics.
+Since I'm dealing with mnemonics I assume everything has a meaning so I have to be careful on the gestures, positions, expressions and the details without sacrificing the aesthetics.

 What is the biggest challenge?

-The biggest one is that sometimes Meditricks can get weird haha especially when are STD’s and living with an 8 year little girl I have to get creative with such pieces, zooming a lot, working after bedtime etc. It is fun though to have that kind of challenge both in the pieces and outside.
+The biggest one is that sometimes Meditricks can get weird – haha!
+Especially when illustrating STD’s while living with an 8 year old little girl I have to get creative with such pieces, zooming a lot, working after bedtime etc. It is fun though to have that kind of challenge both in the pieces and outside.

 How does the medical background of Meditricks stories challenge you?

-How has your work for Meditricks changed over the years?
+How did your work for Meditricks change over the years?